 There are always new Tallahassee neighborhoods popping up all over town.
 So if you’ve got your heart set on new construction, check out this growing city’s newest subdivisions.

-- Fletcher Oaks: If you’re looking for a brand new home in grade-A school zones, this is the Tallahassee neighborhood for you.
+- Fletcher Oaks: If you’re looking for a brand new home in grade-A school zones, this is the Tallahassee neighborhood built by Premier Fine Homes is for you.
 Every house backs up to the woods or the pond, and 40% of the subdivision is dedicated to green space.
 There’s a wide sidewalk that connects the subdivision to a gorgeous lake just down the street, which is ideal for those with an active lifestyle.

 - Canopy: This neighborhood brings the best of new construction to a suburban setting.
 With amenities like a neighborhood clubhouse and pool, dog parks, gardens, and nature trails, these homes beg for you to settle in on the porch swing with a tall glass of sweet tea… or stroll down the walking path with friends.

 - Camellia Oaks: The wait is over!
-Camellia Oaks is Tallahassee’s first 55+ community.
+Camellia Oaks is Tallahassee’s first 55+ community, and the brainchild of The Naumann Group.
 It’s nestled among the moss-draped oak trees and features plenty of resort-style amenities, which makes it hard to leave home.
 As a southern-style porch community, all of the homes in Camellia Oaks face central ‘pocket parks’ that offer residents room to stretch out.

 As the state’s capital, Tallahassee’s downtown area is home to the Historic Capitol, the entire Capital Complex, and City and County Courthouses.
 In recent years, the downtown district has exploded with businesses, restaurants, bars and hotels to accommodate legislators, lawyers, advocates and other stakeholders during session.
 During the rest of the year, you’ll find the area filled with travelers, tourists and football fans.